-There’s a reason you always hear that breakfast is the most important meal of the day, and it’s not a myth!
-Eating breakfast provides you with energy and nutrients, which help you concentrate in class instead of snoozing in the back of the room!
+There’s a reason you always hear that breakfast is the most important meal of the day.
+Eating breakfast provides you with energy and nutrients that will help you concentrate in class.
+No more snoozing in the back of the room!
 While eating breakfast in general can give you that energy boost you’re looking for, these snacks in particular do an extra exceptional job.

 Watch a funny video.

 Didn’t expect to see this one, huh?
-Well, watching a funny YouTube video or pulling out your phone and catching up on some Vines on the way to class may be just what you need.
+Watching a funny YouTube video or catching up on the latest memes on the way to class may be just what you need.
 Research actually suggests that watching something humorous can help increase a person’s persistence while performing tasks.

 Grab your go-to caffeine fix.